twcclegg/libphonenumber-csharp/README.md

   * AsYouTypeFormatter - formats phone numbers on-the-fly when users enter each digit.
   * FindNumbers - finds numbers in text input

+## ToDo

+7.7.4 changes the organization of metadata https://groups.google.com/forum/#!topic/libphonenumber-discuss/GlS11RdyocQ This should be checked.

 Available on NuGet as package [`libphonenumber-csharp`](https://www.nuget.org/packages/libphonenumber-csharp).